Click on “Easy-to-Read Drug Facts” (the teal icon¹ below) to learn more about substance abuse and addictions, including:

 - What is Addiction?
 What are the signs and symptoms of someone with a drug use problem?
 How Does Drug Use Become an Addiction?
 What Makes Someone More Likely to Get Addicted to Drugs?
 Does Addiction Run in Families?

-Click on “Nida for Teens-the Science Behind Drug Abuse“ (the black icon² below) which has separate sections for Teens, Teachers, and Parents to learn more about:
+Click on “Nida for Teens-the Science Behind Drug Abuse” (the black icon² below).
+Separate sections for Teens, Teachers, and Parents to learn more about:

 “Drugs & Health – NIDA’s Blog for Teens”³ – created by the National Institute on Drug Abuse to help teens with substance abuse and addictions.
 (Click on the green icon below for past articles.
 The most recent articles are listed below the icon.)

-List of Just Some of the Past Articles you can find when clicking on the Green Icon below:
+Some of the past articles you can find when clicking on the green icon below: